mat-0/Mat-0/curriculum-vitae.md

 ## Personal Profile

-Self-taught, experienced and engaged Head of Software Development with a passion for agile methodologies and delivering value.
+Passionate and experienced Head of Software Development with a focus on agile methodologies and delivering value.
 A leader and catalyst for change.
 Attends local .Net Meet-ups and "geek nights" to further extend knowledge and be a member of the development community.
+A 'driver' with a focus on task management and delivery through people development

-Keen non-elite runner, achieving 1200 miles to raise over £1200 for Acorns Hospice in 2019, including 3 half marathons, a 10 miler and two 10kms races - with 4 races in 5 weekends in October.
+Keen non-elite runner, achieving 1200 miles to raise over £1200 for Acorns Hospice in 2019, including 4 races in 5 weekends in October.
 Member of local running club and parkrun volunteer.

-From May 2010 through to May 2018, created and managed football statistics based website (WordPress, PHP, MySQL) and twitter account which oversaw organic growth to peak over 175,000 followers with visibility to over 5 million users per week, and website visitors from over 150 countries.
+Created, published and managed football statistics website (WordPress, PHP, MySQL) and twitter account which oversaw organic growth to peak 175,000 followers and global reach.

 Latest personal project was to redesign running club website using Jekyll, a static site generator on Ruby hosted on GitHub pages.